 - Ensure that all women at risk for pregnancy have access to affordable effective contraception,

-Ensure that all pregnant women have access to appropriate prenatal care and counselling, and
+- Ensure that all pregnant women have access to appropriate prenatal care and counselling,

 During this difficult crisis our societies respect the reproductive rights of women and the decisions they make after appropriate counseling.
 The Zika virus outbreak provides confirmation that birth control is preventive care.
 Women must have urgent access to the full spectrum of reproductive health services to avoid the potentially tragic consequences of Zika exposure.